 Level 1: helps build a foundation of fundamental vocabulary and essential language structure.
 Skills and vocabulary include:

 - Simple questions and answers;

 - Basic writing and reading skills;

-Level 2: allows people to explore the environment as they increase the vocabulary and essential language structure of Level 1.
-Skills and vocabulary, include:
+Level 2: allows people to explore the environment as they increase the vocabulary and essential structure of the Level 1 language.
+Skills and vocabulary include: